rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </template>
 ```

 Create a `handleChange` method.
 It will accept the `$event` payload as an argument.
-We'll destructure it to pull the `key` and `val` properties off of it, and use that to set the property on the `data` `Object` for use later:
+We'll destructure it to pull the `key` and `val` properties off, and use that to set the property on the `state` for use later:

 ```html
 <!-- App.vue -->